Pronunciation Practice: Words with SILENT SYLLABLES 🤫

 Are you pronouncing these English words correctly?
-To speak more quickly, sound like a native speaker and pronounce these words naturally, come and practise your English pronunciation with me!
+To sound more like a native speaker and pronounce these words naturally, come and practise your English pronunciation with me!

 You’ve heard of silent letters in English but what about You’ve heard of silent letters in English but what about silent syllables?
 I’m Emma from mmmEnglish and today we’re going to practise natural English pronunciation.
 I’ve got a heap of really common everyday English words that you might be pronouncing a little awkwardly.